robertdenton/simpleSquares/README.md

 <h1>Simple Squares</h1>

-<p>This is a simple, responsive HTML file with embedded CSS that displays squares.</p>
+This is a simple, responsive HTML file with embedded CSS that displays squares.

-<p>Each square in this example is a link but each could be a photo or text information</p>
+Each square in this example is a link but each could be a photo or text information.

 License:

 The MIT License (MIT)